dotnet/docs/docs/core/tutorials/debugging-with-visual-studio-code.md

 ## Set a breakpoint

-A *breakpoint* temporarily interrupts the execution of the application before the line with the breakpoint is executed.
+A *breakpoint* temporarily interrupts the execution of the application before the line with the breakpoint is run.

 1. Open the *Program.cs* file.